/r/slpGradSchool

 Photograph via snooOG

-This subreddit has been created specifically for speech-language pathology students to converse about the graduate school application process and for current and former students to discuss, anonymously, the schools of their choice.
+This subreddit has been created specifically for speech-language pathology students to converse about the graduate school application process and for current and former students to discuss, anonymously, everything and anything surrounding the world of SLP schooling.

 ---> Discord: https://discord.gg/qmDJpx4j76 <---